lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 We're going to connect our Express application to mLab MongoDB database using Mongoose, but you can read more about using [Mongoose in Express](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose) here.

+{% include tweet_quote.html quote_text="There has been a lot said about SPAs and security recently, so lets build one with security as key consideration." %}

 ## Security First

 There has been [plenty said](https://www.rdegges.com/2018/please-stop-using-local-storage/) about Single Page Applications and [security](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Local_Storage) recently and it's forced a lot of difficult questions about the use local storage for access tokens.